-OPPID protocol is built in the classic SSO setting with three entities: Users, Relying Parties (RPs), and a central Identity Provider (IdP):
+Our OPPID protocol is built for a classic SSO system that encompasses three core entities: Users, Relying Parties (RPs), and a central Identity Provider (IdP):

-Users: The user is registered with the IdP under a unique username uid.
+- Users: The user is registered with the IdP under a unique username uid.
 We assume the IdP handles all user-related registration and authentication but omit those details from our model.
-For our purposes, the crucial part is that the user is known as uid to the IdP but has individual pseudonyms ppid for each Relying Party.

-RPs: The RP is the service the user wishes to access and known as rid to the user and IdP.
+For our purposes, the crucial part is that the user is known as uid to the IdP but has individual pseudonyms ppid for each Relying Party. - RPs: The RP is the service the user wishes to access.
+The RP is known as rid to the user and IdP.
 The RP relies on the IdP for user authentication and for receiving additional user and session information ctx.
 The RP knows the user only under their pseudonym ppid.
-To use the IdP's service, the RP must be registered with the IdP.

-IdP: The IdP is the central authority that RPs and users rely on for authentication.
-It issues a token τ , which asserts to an RP that it is communicating with the user known as ppid.
+To use the IdP's service, the RP must be registered with the IdP. - IdP: The IdP is the central authority that RPs and users rely on for authentication.
+It issues a token $\tau$ , which asserts to an RP that it is communicating with the user known as ppid.
 Apart from the pseudonym, the token is also bound to a particular session referenced by sid, additional user/session data ctx, and the targeted RP rid.
 While we do not detail how users authenticate to the IdP, our model explicitly covers that only registered and authenticated RPs can use the IdP's service.